 A brief explanation of regulations and procedures:

-Firstly the British standard wiring regulations BS7671 states (in no direct way!) that any electrician replacing an old DB is then responsible for every circuit re-energised.
-Therefore every circuit has to be fully tested and be deemed satisfactory to a minimal standard as well as basic earthing, primary fuses and supply characteristics.
+Firstly the British standard wiring regulations BS7671 states (in no direct way!) that any electrician replacing an old distribution board (DB) is then responsible for every circuit re-energised.
+Therefore every circuit has to be fully tested and be deemed satisfactory to a minimal safe standard as well as basic earthing, primary fuses and supply characteristics.

-When changing a DB it is also a legal requirement for domestic property owners to make sure the work is carried out by a qualified electrician who is also part p registered (domestic installer) so all works will be safe (done to BS 7671 standards), certified and registered with building control (this is done on behalf of the client by the contractor).
+When changing a DB it is also a legal requirement for domestic property owners to make sure the work is carried out by a qualified electrician who is also part p registered (domestic installer) so all works will be safe and done to BS 7671 standards, certified and registered with building control (this is done on behalf of the client by the contractor).

 Once the DB is replaced and all circuits energised a 3 or 5 page Electrical Installation Certificate will be issued as per BS 7671, then the contractor has a period of time to register the works online where a Building Control Certificate will be issued and posted directly to the property owner.